-Fixed Size Padding for GnuGP Messages
+Fixed Size Padding for GnuPG Messages

 Unpadded encrypted messages leak the size of the message being sent.
 This is useful for traffic analysis.
 For example, if several people forward a large message to each other, an eavesdropper can guess that is happening.
 Fixed sized messages close this leak.